metavalent/metavalent.github.io/_drafts/2021-06-25-17-35-39-And-The-Blind-Shall-See.md

 ---
 created: 2021-06-25T17:35:39-10:00
-modified: 2021-06-25T17:38:12-10:00
+modified: 2021-06-25T17:38:59-10:00
-title: '### A blind man can perceive objects after a gene from algae was added to his eye'
+title: '## A blind man can perceive objects after a gene from algae was added to his eye'''
 ---

 > Researchers are trying to genetically reengineer people’s retinas to restore vision.